Howlerloud/Essex-Pc-s/README.md

 # Essex-Pc-s
-A website to help people who want to build or buy a new pc
+A website to help people who want to build or buy a new PC.

 <h1>User Experience</h1>
-<p>Essex Pc's is an online pc building company that helps new and experienced people who are interested in building their own pc for work and gaming.
-Users can find information on good builds giving their opinion on the quality of the pc build and are able to request the company build the pc for them.</p>
+<p>Essex Pc's is an online PC building company that helps new and experienced people who are interested in building their own PC for work and gaming.
+Users can find information on good builds giving their opinion on the quality of the PC build and are able to request the company build the PC for them.</p>
 <hr>
 <h2>Key Information located on the site</h2>
 <ul>